 What about water damage in my home?

 Water that has backed up under shingles and found its way into insulation and wall cavities must be thoroughly dried or else mold or mildew can begin to grow.
 Also, water that is left trapped in these areas can result in swelling and rot of the structural components hidden in the ceilings and walls.
 Dayspring Restoration uses moisture inspection tools to find the trapped or hidden moisture.
-After the moisture is found, specially drying tools are used to dry the affected materials to prevent further damage.
+After the moisture is found, specialty drying tools are used to dry the affected materials to prevent further damage.
 Call today for a free inspection and quote for restoration services.

 How can I ensure ice dams don’t form in the future?

 The best way to avert ice dams is to keep your roof clear.
 For many in Montana, this option is unrealistic and unsafe.
-Since simple shingled roofs are notorious for ice damming, replacing them with full or partial (at the base) metal roofs are the best course of action, as well as water-repellant membranes under your roof.
+Since simple shingled roofs are notorious for ice damming, replacing them with full or partial (at the base) metal roofs are the best course of action, as well as water-repellent membranes under your roof.

 What is the ultimate solution for my ice dam jam?